progress612/ProGress/CS61B/CS61B_Notes.md

 > If nothing pops up, it means your setup is incorrect.
 You should redo the above steps to make sure you didn’t miss anything, but don’t spend more than 10 minutes on this.
 It’s best to get setup problems fixed with a TAs help, meaning you should post on Ed or go to Office Hours.
 If you post on Ed, you need to tell us **everything** you’ve done/tried so we can get a clear picture of what the error is.
 Include screenshots of everything, especially any error messages you might get.

-Intelli weird

-code compiles and runs correctly, but you still get red underlines in IntelliJ

-`Invalidate Caches / Restart`
+Intelli weird: code compiles and runs correctly, but you still get red underlines in IntelliJ, solved by `Invalidate Caches / Restart`

+Note:

 ## Lect03: References, Recursion, and Lists

 primary type vs reference type
-How do computer storages/bits work?
+How and when do computer storages/bits work? [usage of `new`]

+> Java does not write anything into the reserved box when a variable is declared.
+In other words, there are no default values.
+As a result, the Java compiler prevents you from using a variable until after the box has been filled with bits using the `=` operator.
+For this reason, I have avoided showing any bits in the boxes in the figure above.

 What is the golden rule for `= ` (GRoE)
 State what happens for:

 ```java